zeruhur/thalassa/Thálassa.md

 ### Goïteia

-Goïteia is the lowest form of magic, including astrology, alchemy and other forms of esoteric knowledge.
+Goïteia is the lowest form of magic, including astrology, alchemy and other forms of esoteric knowledge and not well regarded in Ellas.
+It originated in Egypt where the high priests drew on primal power with *heka*.
+Over the centuries they have written precise forms, in the form of incantations, to evoke this form of energy.
+This knowledge was taken away and vulgarized by some outcast priests and then exported to foreign peoples.
+The incantations thus handed down are limited in number and power and their effects constrained by the precise wording.

-#### Incantations
+**A scroll** contain a single incantations and take up one slot.
+They cannot be created nor transcribed, but can be recovered from places like labyrinths.
+If the PC is deprived or in danger, the odigós may require a PC to make a THU save to avoid any ill-effects from reciting the incantation.
+Consequences of failure are on par with the intended effect, and may result in added Fatigue, the destruction of the Spellbook, injury, and even death.

-- Assistant Daimon
+#### 30 Incantations

-- Invisibility
+**1. Assistant Daimon:** A guardian spirit stays with the target for one day. +3 to each save against THU.

-- Revelation
+**2. Attraction:** The target is incredibly attracted to the person reciting the spell.
+The reaction is automatically helpful.

-- Foreknowledge
+**3. Bind Lover:** This spell permanently binds the target to the caster.
+But beware: love can also bring jealousy.

-- Attraction
+**4. Bonds Release:** It nullifies any bond (of loyalty, love, friendship, etc) between two people.
+The effect is permanent.

-- Bind Lover
+**5. Break Enchantment:** It breaks the effects of a charm, whether it be the result of eukhé or goïteia.

-- Shadow Control
+**6. Causing Separation:** A permanent curse that allows you to physically divide two objects or people.

-- Direct Vision
+**7. Charm Beasts:** It enslaves beasts and non-rational creatures to the caster for 2d6 turns.

-- Restrain anger
+**8. Coerce:** Forces a sentient creature or human to respond to the caster's will.
+Lasts 3 turns.

-- Consecration
+**9. Consecration:**

-- Questioning Corpses
+**10. Direct Vision:** It allows clairvoyance on a specific object, person or place for only one time per cast.

-- Slander
+**11. Dissolve Incantations:** It breaks the effects of any incantation casted with goïteia.

-- Induce Insomnia
+**12. Dream Revelations:** It should be performed before bedtime, focusing the request on a specific subject.
+During the night a dream will reveal details on it.
+There is a 1-in-6 chance that the dream will be forgotten upon awakening.

-- Healing
+**13. Foreknowledge:**

-- Victory
+**14. Gain Friendship:**

-- Coerce
+**15. Gaining Favor:**

-- Silence
+**16. Healing:**

-- Subjugate
+**17. Induce Insomnia :**

-- Sleep Talk
+**18. Inflict Harm :**

-- Protection
+**19. Invisibility:**

-- Dream Revelations
+**20. Protection:**

-- Bonds Release
+**21. Questioning Corpses:**

-- Gaining Favor
+**22. Restrain anger:**

-- Charm Beasts
+**23. Revelation:**

-- Causing Separation
+**24. Separate People:**

-- Gain Friendship
+**25. Shadow Control:**

-- Separate People
+**26. Silence:**

-- Break enchantment
+**27. Slander :**

-- Inflict Harm
+**28. Sleep Talk:** It can only be cast on a person who is already asleep and will force them to talk in their sleep.
+The person can be questioned and will have to tell the truth.

-- Dissolve Spells
+**29. Subjugate:**

-#### Curse Tablets
+**30. Victory :** It guarantees automatic victory in a fight.
+It is valid only once per fight against one opponent.

 #### Amulets & Talisman

 - Demon Protection
-- restraining seal
+- Restraining seal
 - Phylactery
-- ring for success and favor and . victoty
+- Ring for success and favor and victoty

 ### **Gifts**
-**Gifts** are items imbued with a magical spell or power.
+**Gifts** are items imbued with a magical power.
 Gifts, usually granted by Gods, are powerful but have a limited and precise use.
 A few examples:

 **Achilleus' Armor** created by Hephaestus, it is impenetrable.